 As described above, we signed a joint venture agreement in 2004 with Hynix to build a \$2 billion front-end memory-manufacturing facility in China.
-As of April 1, 2006, we had not provided any debt financing to the joint venture under our commitment described above.
-Our current maximum exposure to loss, as a result of our involvement with the joint venture, is limited to our equity and debt investment commitments.
+As of July 1, 2006, we had not provided yet any debt financing to the joint venture under our commitment described above.
+Our current maximum exposure to loss, as a result of our involvement with the joint venture, is limited to our equity and debt investment commitments

-At April 1, 2006, we had convertible debt instruments outstanding.
+At July 1, 2006, we had convertible debt instruments outstanding.
 Our convertible debt instruments contain certain conversion and redemption options that are not required to be accounted for separately in our financial statements.

-We have no other material off-balance arrangements at April 1, 2006.
+We had no other material off-balance sheet arrangements at July 1, 2006.